 You can review GDPR guidelines in our blog here.

-How Can Businesses Achieve LGPD Compliance?
+How can businesses achieve LGPD Compliance?

 Businesses seeking to achieve LGPD compliance first need to understand the principles of processing data.
 This includes having a purpose for processing, transparency, and freedom in exercising rights and free access to the information.
 In order to meet the legal basis for processing data, organizations need to obtain consent from the user and the fulfillment of a legal or regulatory obligation.
 This consent is narrowly defined; consent must be “free, informed and unambiguous.”